-The time difference between major cities in North America and China are as below:
+The time difference between major cities in North America and Taipei are as below:

-Meals are included as per itinerary.
-Tap water is not potable in China.
+Meals are included in Taiwan as per the itinerary.
+Tap water is not potable in Taiwan.
 Bottled water may be purchased from the hotel or convenience store.
-We regret to inform you that Affordable World is unable to confirm any special mealrequests as it is based on the availability of the providing restaurants, hotels, and airlines.
+We regret to inform you that Affordable World is unable to confirm any special meal requests as it is based on the availability of the providing restaurants, hotels, and airlines.
 Please contact the airlines directly to place special meal requests for your flights.

 Although Affordable World’s national guides will be happy to assist you with any shopping requests, Affordable World does not assume responsibility for any items purchased at shops while on tour.
 You are never required to purchase any items while on tour and thus must be responsible for your own purchases.
 Any after sales correspondence must be between the passenger and the shop in question.